CLICK TO ENLARGE

 CAREER:

 WHERE AM I NOW?
 Retired.
 I have worked over 20 years in TUSD or for Pima County.
-Within a month after
+Within a month after graduating from CHS, I began working at CHS as the counselors' secretary and part-time secretary to the

-years, I quit and had a family.
+assistant principal (Mr. Quenelle).
+After a few years, I quit and had a family.
 I spent several

 years going on school field trips; being a Cub Scout